Avabjwill/Fox-Browser-Debugging/README.md

 ### Use bmgr to Initiate Backup and Restore Operations
 Use bmgr to initiate backup and restore operations from your PC unto your browser.
 During a backup operation, the service queries your app for backup data then archives the data.
 During a restore operation, the backup manager service retrieves the backup data and restores the data to the device.

-To do that, run the following command:
+To do that,
+- open a terminal or Windows command prompt window and run the following command:

 ```sh
 adb shell bmgr list